 That leads to problems like:

-If you know someone who has MS, you probably want to know what the disease will be like.
+If you know someone who has MS, you probably want to know what the disease will be like for them.
 The disease does tend to get slowly worse over time, but most people with MS have mild symptoms and live to be as old as people without MS.

 When myelin becomes damaged, scars develop.
-Sclerosis comes from the Greek word for scarring or hardening.
+The word sclerosis comes from the Greek word for scarring or hardening.
 And those scars can act like stones in the road, creating a bumpy ride for signals as they travel between the brain and body.

 When those signals get slowed down or blocked, people with MS feel one or more symptoms, such as vision problems or feeling unsteady on their feet.
 The symptoms will vary depending on what nerves are affected.